 Obtaining Compensation Through a Tornado Damage Insurance Claim

-What If I’m Unhappy WIth My First-Party Property Insurance Company’s Response
+What If I’m Unhappy with my First-Party Property Insurance Company’s Response

 Insurance companies can be overwhelmed with claims after a tornado damages property in Texas.
-In other cases, insurance companies act in bad faith and deny claims based on invalid reasons.
+In other cases, however, insurance companies act in bad faith and deny claims based on invalid reasons.
 Human error can also lead to mistakes that affect your claim.
 If you suspect that your insurance provider is not responding correctly to your claim, it’s essential that you reach out to an attorney as soon as possible.
 Far too many tornado damage victims accept the first settlement offer, leaving them with thousands of dollars in damages that the insurance company should have paid, but didn’t.
-An attorney will help you review your policy and enforce your rights.
+An attorney can help you review your policy and enforce your rights.

 How an Experienced Tornado Damage First-Party Property Insurance Attorney Can Help

 Wright Commercial Litigation has significant experience dealing with insurance companies.
 The firm is familiar with all the tactics used to try to deny, underpay, or delay compensating policyholders.

 When necessary, the firm engages qualified damage and causation experts to counteract the insurance company’s experts and testify in court should that become necessary.
 Whenever possible, the firm negotiates with the insurance company to achieve a favorable outcome.
 However, when a settlement can’t be reached, is firm is fully prepared to take your case to court and win at trial.